seud0nym/tch-gui-unhide/utilities/README.md

  -I n.n.n.n   Use IP address n.n.n.n after reset and reboot.
  -i           Keep the existing IP address after reset and reboot.
  -n           Do NOT reboot.
+ -U           Download the latest version of reset-to-factory-defaults-with-root rom GitHub
 ```

 ## set-optimal-bank-plan